A-monem/Jomymeet-React/README.md

 Studnets can then login to their dashboard and connect to their virtual classroom.

 # Where is it available ?
-Jomymeet is available as a web app (https://jomymeet.com/) as well as android and iOS mobile apps.
+Jomy is available as a web app (https://jomymeet.com/) as well as android and iOS mobile apps.

 # How can I test it ?
 you can test it by logging in as an ADMIN or by logging in as a STUDENT using the following credentials: